IbrahimIsman/AirportRepo/README.md

 # AirportRepo
 Why are we doing this?

+  In order to test whether we can make an application with basic crud functionality and test it.

 How I expected the challenge to go.

+  I expected the challenge to go fairly smoothly as we practiced it previously.

 What went well? / What didn't go as planned?

+  The basic crud functionality went well and the testing of it.

+  My merging with github went a little bit wrong toward the end as well as adding some of the stretch goals to my project like Lombock.

 Possible improvements for future revisions of the project.

+  Potentially a task that we will definitely face as a developer, not too sure.

 Screenshots showing your postman requests and the output from the API.

 Screenshots of your database to prove that data is being persisted.

   Below are screenshots of my postman requests and of Mysql command line showing data persisted.
 I coupled them together for ease of reading and to show the moving changes.

 Begining with the first method addToAirport:
 ![image](https://user-images.githubusercontent.com/97603706/157906795-bcd07337-4d88-48db-bfdd-8a84b5cdaa2a.png)